Building Choreonoid-related Packages¶

 catkin build

-For details on how to build, see the Catkin Command Line Tools manual .
+For details on building, please refer to the Catkin Command Line Tools manual.

 Note

-In Emacs, you can use the “M-x compile” command to build, and you can also use this feature in the Catkin environment.
-However, the output of Catkin is usually colored, but the control code is displayed in Emacs, which makes it difficult to see the output as it is.
-To avoid this, you can enter “catkin build –no-color” as a build command when executing “M-x compile.”
-By including “–no-color”, the control code for coloring Cakin output will be disabled and the display will not be distorted.
-You can also add the “-v” option and use “catkin build -v –no-color” to see the actual commands (compile options, etc.) at build time.
+In Emacs, you can build using the “M-x compile” command, and this functionality can also be used in the Catkin environment.
+However, Catkin’s output is normally colorized, but in Emacs the control codes are displayed, making the display hard to read.
+To avoid this, when executing “M-x compile”, enter “catkin build –no-color” as the build command.
+The “–no-color” option disables the control codes for Catkin output coloring, eliminating display issues.
+You can also add the “-v” option to use “catkin build -v –no-color” to see the actual commands (compilation options, etc.) during build.

-Note that Build can also be set by the –cmake-args option to catkin build.
-For example
+Note that Building can also be set using the –cmake-args option with catkin build.
+For example:

 catkin build --cmake-args -DCMAKE_BUILD_TYPE=Release

-to build in the Release mode for this build.
-In this way, you can switch only the build type for each build.
+makes this build use Release mode.
+This way, you can switch only the build type for each build.

-When you build, a file named “setup.bash” will be generated in the devel directory of your workspace.
-The settings described in this script are required to run the packages in the workspace, so it should be run by default.
-Normally, in the .bashrc file in your home directory, add
+When you build, a file called “setup.bash” is generated in the workspace’s devel directory.
+The settings described in this script are necessary when running packages in the workspace, so configure it to be executed by default.
+Typically, add the following to the .bashrc file in your home directory:

 source $HOME/catkin_ws/devel/setup.bash